The above logo was created by, and is the property of, the Veterans Action Council, for which we maintain copyright protection as of October 1st,2020

 Confidential Information

-Respect the confidentiality of sensitive information known due to V.A.C. volunteer service.
+Respect the confidentiality of sensitive information known due to VAC volunteer service.

 Collaboration and Cooperation